api-platform/docs/core/pagination.md

 ## Partial Pagination

 When using the default pagination, a `COUNT` query will be issued against the current requested collection.
-This may have a performance impact on really big collections.
+This may have a performance impact on huge collections.
 The downside is that the information about the last page is lost (ie: `last`).

 ### Partial Pagination Globally

-The partial pagination retrieval can be configured for all resources:
+The partial pagination retrieval can be configured for all resources.

+#### Partial Pagination Globally using Symfony

 ```yaml
 # api/config/packages/api_platform.yaml